 Managing inflammatory pimples requires a comprehensive approach that addresses each stage of acne.
 Keep consistent with salicylic acid and retinol (plus a spot treatment when needed), but add one of these antimicrobial acne-fighters to your routine:

 - Benzoyl peroxide: use SLMD BP Lotion after cleansing to kill bacteria and help calm inflammation

 - Sulfur: try this sensitive-skin antimicrobial found in SLMD Sulfur Lotion

 To take the guesswork out of managing acne, Dr. Lee created easy-to-follow skincare regimens formulated for all skin types.
 SLMD Acne System is a 3-step, twice-a-day routine that uses proven ingredients like salicylic acid, benzoyl peroxide, and retinol.
 If you’ve got sensitive skin, try sulfur instead, as part of SLMD Sensitive Skin Acne System.

 Moderate to severe cystic acne

-If you’ve been diligently following a regimen like Acne System for at least 12 weeks and haven’t seen improvement, it’s time to consult with a dermatologist.
+If you’ve been diligently following a regimen like Acne System for at least 12 weeks and haven’t seen improvement (or if you're worried about scarring), it’s time to consult with a dermatologist.
 Inflammatory acne left unchecked can have long term repercussions — causing permanent scarring and psychological damage.
 Your doctor can prescribe more potent treatments, including:

 - Antibiotics: topical (like erythromycin or clindamycin) and oral (like doxycycline)